intrahealth/client-registry-docs/docs/contributing.md

 It's recommended that you identify the specific feature or use case that needs support and

 For a quick question, reach out on the iHRIS Slack team.
-Sign up here: https://www.ihris.org/wp-login.php?action=slack-invitation
+Sign up [here](https://www.ihris.org/wp-login.php?action=slack-invitation)

 For a bug or feature, reach out to the relevant repository to share the information.
 See the developer page for links to the different applications.